jeroenouw/dart-compared-to-typescript/README.md

 # Dart compared to TypeScript
-Examples for Dart code compared to TypeScript code
+Examples for Dart code compared to TypeScript code.

+You can easily try all Dart examples on https://dartpad.dartlang.org/ and TypeScript examples on http://www.typescriptlang.org/play/

 ### Packages
 ---